zhreshold/mxnet-ssd/README.md

 python evaluate.py --gpus 0,1 --batch-size 128 --epoch 0
 ```
 ### Convert model to deploy mode
-This is useful for [mxnet-ssd.cpp](https://github.com/zhreshold/mxnet-ssd.cpp)
+This simply removes all loss layers, and attach a layer for merging results and non-maximum suppression.
-when loading python symbol is not available.
+Useful when loading python symbol is not available.
 ```
 # cd /path/to/mxnet-ssd
 python deploy.py --num-class 20